 We are currently enjoying a True Crime renaissance with series’ like Netflix’s The Keepers and Making a Murderer being big time hits in what is generally a pretty niche genre.
 True crime is everywhere, so to indulge your macabre sensibilities, here is a list of unmissable true crime documentaries to sink your teeth in to.

 Paradise Lost TrilogyThis trilogy documents the arrest of three teenage boys for the brutal murder of two eight-year-old boys.
 A sort of modern day witch hunt, these films present the arrest of what most people now believe are innocent young men, in what ended up becoming a textbook case of failure of the justice system.
-My personal favourite of the list, if you are still interested after watching the Paradise Lost trilogy then have a look for West of Memphis, a film produced by Peter Jackson who directed Lord of the Rings.
+My personal favourite of the list, if you are still interested after watching the *Paradise Lost* trilogy then have a look for *West of Memphis*, a film produced by Peter Jackson who directed Lord of the Rings.

-The KeepersNetflix’s mini-series The Keepers examines the still unsolved 1969 murder of Sister Cathy Cesnik.
+The KeepersNetflix’s mini-series *The Keepers* examines the still unsolved 1969 murder of Sister Cathy Cesnik.
 What appears to be a straight up unsolved murder develops into an extremely complex and harrowing story of sexual abuse and its consequent cover up.
 The investigation delves into the possible motives for the killing of a nun, including the attempt to silence her after she discovered rife child sexual abuse in her church.
 The descriptions of abuse are pretty frank and this can be a little tough to watch, just a little warning.

 The Jinx: The Life and Deaths of Robert DurstInvestigating Robert Durst, the billionaire real estate heir and possible murderer, this mini-series goes from strange to stranger, but what ultimately gave this series its hype was the filmmakers’ unbelievable luck in catching the subject in possible one of the most shocking reveals of all time.
-Reinvigorating the true crime genre before the hype surrounded Netflix’s new documentaries, there was The Jinx.
+Reinvigorating the true crime genre before the hype surrounded Netflix’s new documentaries, there was *The Jinx*.
 Trust me when I say this story is almost as weird as its subject, Robert Durst… almost.

-Aileen Wuornos: The Selling of a Serial Killer and Aileen: Life and Death of a Serial KillerNick Broomfield’s seminal documentary The Selling of a Serial Killer and his follow up film Aileen: Life and Death of a Serial Killer are films based on the infamous female serial killer Aileen Wuornos.
+Aileen Wuornos: The Selling of a Serial Killer and Aileen: Life and Death of a Serial KillerNick Broomfield’s seminal documentary *The Selling of a Serial Killer* and his follow up film *Aileen: Life and Death of a Serial Killer* are films based on the infamous female serial killer Aileen Wuornos.
 These films don’t really serve as a documentation of the crimes themselves, ultimately they are films about the killer and the exploitation she faced.
 From her bumbling lawyer earning money from pimping her out for interviews, to interviews with her ex-lovers, this film takes you on the rollercoaster ride of the convicted killer and even interviews with Wuornos herself, including an unmissable interview on the day before her execution, which really has to be seen to be believed.

-Beware the SlendermanPresenting the strange attempted murder of a 12 year-old girl by two of her peers in an attempt to appease a mythical modern day bogeyman, Beware the Slenderman examines the impact when children cannot discern fact from fiction, presenting a look into the crime as well as the birth of this online urban legend.
+Beware the SlendermanPresenting the strange attempted murder of a 12 year-old girl by two of her peers in an attempt to appease a mythical modern day bogeyman, *Beware the Slenderman* examines the impact when children cannot discern fact from fiction, presenting a look into the crime as well as the birth of this online urban legend.

 Casting JonBenétAnother Netflix original, *Casting JonBenét* is a really unique take on true crime.
 Rather than a factual approach, the film aims to view the murder of six year old JonBenét Ramsey through the lens of actors auditioning as part of casting process for a fictional film about the story.
 Giving unique insight into how the general public view not just the case, but the individuals involved, the film is not just about this particular murder but also about intrinsic fears and pain surrounding issues like death and childhood.

-Making a MurdererAlongside the popular podcast Serial, Making a Murderer really piqued public interest into true crime.
-Focusing on the conviction of Steven Avery, Making a Murderer presents the crime, his subsequent arrest, and the trial, bringing into question his guilt and what it takes to create a killer.
-A real life whodunit, Making a Murderer was definitely a worldwide sensation for a reason.
+Making a MurdererAlongside the popular podcast *Serial*, *Making a Murderer* really piqued public interest into true crime.
+Focusing on the conviction of Steven Avery, *Making a Murderer* presents the crime, his subsequent arrest, and the trial, bringing into question his guilt and what it takes to create a killer.
+A real life whodunit, *Making a Murderer* was definitely a worldwide sensation for a reason.

-Killer LegendsA slightly different take on true crime and an off-shoot of the film Cropsey (which is also worth a watch), Killer Legends focuses primarily on urban legends; so why is this included in a list of true crime documentaries?
-Well, Killer Legends examines the possible true crime inspiration from many urban legends like the Candyman and the baby-sitter killers.
-What is really interesting about this film is the overlap between fact and fiction - just like the film earlier on our list Beware the Slenderman, these urban legends and local folklore really inform how we view not only crime, but fear in general.
+Killer LegendsA slightly different take on true crime and an off-shoot of the film *Cropsey* (which is also worth a watch), *Killer Legends* focuses primarily on urban legends; so why is this included in a list of true crime documentaries?
+Well, *Killer Legends* examines the possible true crime inspiration from many urban legends like the Candyman and the baby-sitter killers.
+What is really interesting about this film is the overlap between fact and fiction - just like the film earlier on our list *Beware the Slenderman*, these urban legends and local folklore really inform how we view not only crime, but fear in general.
 With the likes of the Slenderman phenomena, now more than ever we should separate myths from reality; urban legends from the real events.